Ziggeo/ziggeo-wordpress-plugin/readme.txt

 == Upgrade notice ==

-= 1.14 =
+= 1.15 =
-* Added additional options to VideoWall templates
-* Made tests on latest WordPress version
+* Introducing - Integrations
+* Available Integration: GravityForms

 == Changelog ==

+= 1.15 =
+* Added option to have integrations to other plugins
+* New tab is added so you can easily manage the same
+* Added first integration - to Gravity Forms - by adding templates to your Gravity Forms form (per your setup)
+* Integrations structure allows you to easily create your own integration modules and activate them through the plugin settings

 = 1.14 =
 * Added option to show videos from different posts in a video wall